clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 }
 ```

-We then pass the message in the response to our `setHelloWorld` method so it can modify the html dom and show our message.
+Now all we have to do is pass the message from the response into our `setHelloWorld` method so that it can modify the html dom and show our message.

-> **Note** : The name of our action method in our plugin will give us the name of our api.
-We noticed that we have removed the `action` prefix and the capital letter on the first word.
+> **Note**: The name of our action method in our plugin will give us the name of our api.
+It should be noted that we have removed the `action` prefix and the capital letter on the first word.

-Final code :
+Final code:

 ```javascript
 class Page extends ZeroFrame {